William & Mary Guidelines

 Public Health Emergency Leave

 Effective September 1, 2021

-This policy permits or requires eligible employees to attend to the medical needs of self and immediate family members by providing up to 80 hours of paid leave per leave year when Communicable Disease of Public Health Threat conditions have been declared.
-The employee receives the equivalent of two weeks leave and the exact number of hours depends on the number of hours normally worked by the employee.
-For example, an employee whose normal schedule is to work 20 hours per week is eligible for 40 hours.
-An employee whose normal schedule is to work 40 hours per week is eligible for 80 hours.
+The state’s Public Health Emergency Leave (PHEL) policy permits eligible employees to attend to the medical needs of themselves and immediate family members by providing up to 80 hours of paid leave per leave year when Communicable Disease of Public Health Threat conditions have been declared.

 At the start of the COVID-19 pandemic, the governor declared a Public Health Emergency in Virginia.
 As a result, state employees were granted access to PHEL.
 The Public Health Emergency Declaration expired on June 30, 2021 and employees were no longer able to access PHEL.
 The Department of Human Resource Management (DHRM) reinstated PHEL effective September 1, 2021.
 PHEL is not available retroactively.

 All staff (operational and professional), faculty (including adjuncts), and hourly employees are eligible for Public Health Emergency Leave (PHEL).